Kristina01111000/Drws_site/README.md

 9/11
 - need to finish omwow podcast email
 - For next week:
-Finish onwow podcast email 16th
-Find a new audio file that has more oomph for the first email and fix the email to match it, get one that is more upbeat Add some text to the page saying glad you made it, something else that sounds good, heres a quick audio from dr w Remove the 2:30 appointments from from the plugin
+Finish onwow podcast email 16th -> listen to it to make sure it is good enough to send out an email Find a new audio file that has more oomph for the first email and fix the email to match it, get one that is more upbeat Add some text to the page saying glad you made it, something else that sounds good, heres a quick audio from dr w Remove the 2:30 appointments from from the plugin